+How social media affects child development and growth?
 About 7.5 million Facebook users are under the age of thirteen.
 Assuming these children signed up guided by a discerning adult, there is no problem.
-Otherwise, unsupervised social media use might expose underage kids to potential risks.
+Generally, unsupervised social media use might expose underage kids to potential risks.

 To promote the online safety and privacy of these young consumers, the Federal Trade Commission implemented the Children’s Online Privacy Protection Act (COPPA).
 This rule regulates how webmasters collect information from children under 13.
 Protective parents adhere to the age restriction imposed by COPPA.